JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 ### Nested loops

-Julia creates nested loops in the same way as other languages.
+In Julia, nested loops can be created in a similar way as in other languages.

 ```jldoctest
 julia> for i in 1:3